Timosis/StatInterview/README.md

-# Stat Interview
+# Stats Perfom Interview Project

-Open your web browser and visit http://localhost:3000.
+Update Config.js at React Project according to your local Api port adress.

-Also update Config.js at React Project according to your local Api port adress.
+After running .net api, run react project to see the result.